-I’ve been using Hydrogen Peroxide throughout my home for the last few years.
+I’ve been using Hydrogen Peroxide in the garden and through my home for the last few years.
 It’s an all natrual cleaner, and one that is safe for both pets and humans!
-But who would have thought that it was possible to use hydrogen peroxide throughout your garden as well?
 Hydrogen peroxide is super helpful (and versatile!) because of it’s extra oxygen atom.
 Use it to release oxygen (and to supplement your plants!) in your soil.
+Here’s how to use hydrogen peroxide in the garden.

 1. Goodbye, Root Rot